Resume

 • Multi-version upgrades were unsupported until September 2022.
 Historically, Sourcegraph instances can only be upgrade a single minor version.
 As upgrades are a fairly hands-on process, the majority of our self-hosted instances were two or more versions behind our latest release (some instances running versions as old as two years).
 I continued my work on database migrations to extend the migrator utility so that it could skip forwards and backwards to any tagged release, allowing both upgrades through multiple versions, as well as downgrades.
 See the blog post for additional design details as well as a multitude of hurdles I encountered while fleshing out the nitty-gritty.

-• PageRank, the algorithm behind determining relevance of Google’s search results, was recently utilized to inform our own search results ordering.
-I recently implemented a proof-of-concept data pipeline that exports a large graph encoding a global set of source code text documents (over all repositories for which we have precise indexes) and symbol relationships between them (e.g., file A refers to a symbol in file B).
+• PageRank, the algorithm behind determining relevance of Google’s search results, was utilized to inform our own search results ordering.
+I implemented a proof-of-concept data pipeline that exports a large graph encoding a global set of source code text documents (over all repositories for which we have precise indexes) and symbol relationships between them (e.g., file A refers to a symbol in file B).
 This graph is ready by Spark executors in our cloud environment, outputting global PageRank scores for each document, which can subsequently be used to inform the order which we pack our trigram index shards.
 This allows our search backend to return highly relevant results first, without requiring a subsequent sorting step once relevant documents have been fetched.
-Sourcegraph’s Head of Engineering, Steve Yegge, recently blogged about the future this indicates for the product.
+Sourcegraph’s Head of Engineering, Steve Yegge, blogged about the future this indicates for the product.
 See the technical deep-dive blog post for specifics on this data pipeline and how we chose to construct such a document graph.

 2015 to 2019